Porsche Cayenne Coupe SUV review

 Despite the extra expense, the V8-powered Turbo and GTS models give the Cayenne Coupe the character it deserves and a real sense of occasion.

 The plug-in hybrid models live up to the Cayenne Coupe’s performance credentials, with the base E-Hybrid Coupe producing 455bhp from a 3.0-litre V6 petrol engine and an electric motor.
 Its performance is comparable with the conventional S model, with a 0-62mph time of 5.1 seconds and a top speed of 157mph.

 Stepping up to the Turbo S E-Hybrid version represents a substantial upgrade, with a larger, V8 petrol engine combining with an electric motor to increase power to 671bhp - a figure that comfortably beats the conventional Turbo model.
 Performance figures of 0-62mph in 3.8 seconds and a top speed of 183mph mean it’s faster than the Turbo too.

-Clever adaptive suspension means the Cayenne Coupe suffers from almost no body lean and the nose of the car feels keen to turn into corners.
+Every Cayenne Coupe has clever adaptive suspension meaning there is almost no body lean and the nose of the car feels keen to turn into corners.
 This is helped by rear-wheel steering that can turn a few degrees to boost agility at lower speeds, making the Cayenne Coupe feel like a much smaller car.
 It's helped by well-tuned steering that is precise and weighty without feeling artificial.